niveditarufus/hugo_site/content/posts/GSoC2020-and-beyond.md

 All these above-mentioned models need to be trained from scratch for images that are suited to our application.
 This [repository](https://github.com/facebookresearch/DensePose) is also a suitable candidate in the same field but I have not been able to test it to give enough insights for it.

 Retraining the existing models with some parameter changes would be a very interesting thing to checkout and see if it serves our purpose.
+This will definitely be direction of future work.

 ##### Status: Hopeful:relieved: